logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/system-actions/xml/get-xml-query-result/_index.md

 As an example, the first iteration of the use data set loop issues an XPath query of `//price[../title="Everyday Italian"]/text()`.

-**Important:** To have TestArchitect parse a quotation mark, enter four consecutive quotation marks into the editor cell, that is, `""""`.
+{{<important>}} To have TestArchitect parse a quotation mark, enter four consecutive quotation marks into the editor cell, that is, `""""`.

 ![](/images/TA_Automation/Images/bia_get_xml_querry_result_2_aut.png)